contaware/git-docs-notes/README.md

 ### Pull or Fetch+Merge

-A fetch updates your local repository with all of the latest changes from a remote repository (including tags), but it does not make any changes to your Working Tree.

-The merge command incorporates changes from the remote branch into the local branch.
-It will try to auto merge, if it fails, it will annotate your text files with the differences.
-You have to review the annotated files and when done do commit them.

-- Download content from a remote repository and update the local repository:
+- Download content from the given remote branch and update the current branch:

   ```
   git pull <remotename> <remotebranchname>